tjohnsonII/PolycomYealinkMikrotikSwitchConfig/README.md

 ### `/src/App.tsx`
 - **Main application component.**
 - Implements the tabbed UI and manages state for the selected tab.
-- Renders the appropriate form/component for each tab (Phone Configs, FBPX, VPBX, Streeto, Mikrotik, Switch).
+- Renders the appropriate form/component for each tab (Phone Configs, FBPX, VPBX, Streeto, Mikrotik, Switch, Reference).
 - Handles passing props and state to child components.
 - Contains high-level and section comments for clarity.
+- The Reference tab provides a legend for Polycom and Yealink config settings and features.

 ### `/src/main.tsx`
 - **Entry point for the React app.**